Example 1 - Calling up exchange rates

 Under "System value", a value can be retrieved from the processing context, the name of which (here: the names of the currency from the Groovy script) must still be specified.

-After assignment to the target columns (left-hand window), the values are updated in the data group every time the process is executed.
+After assignment to the target columns (left-hand window), the values are updated in the data group each time the process is executed.

 Connecting application and process

-In order to trigger the process by clicking on the "Get rates" button, the button is linked to a Javascript function.
+In order to trigger the process by clicking on the "Get courses" button, the button is linked to a Javascript function.

 This function can then be inserted in the Javascript editor.

 The "execute()" function calls triggerUserWorkflowEvent with the GUID of the event handler and registers two functions that are executed when the process has been successfully completed or an error has been reported.
-Since the page should refresh after clicking on the button and display the new courses, if successful location.reload() can be called up here.
+As the page should refresh after clicking on the button and display the new prices, location.reload() can be called here if successful.

 Below you will find the JavaScript code.